insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-02-working-with-Start-Node.md

 ![startnode7](\staticfiles\processflow\media\startnode7.PNG)

-**Note: You cannot alter a registered URL for any processflow, once SAVED in your organisation.**
+**Note : You cannot alter a registered URL for any processflow, once SAVED in your organisation.**

 d) Design your processflow to integrate your chosen apps.
-[Click Here](/processflow/creating-processflow/) to know more on ProcessFlow creation.
+[Click Here](/getting%20started/create-your-first-processflow/) to know more on ProcessFlow creation.

 e) Deploy your designed processflow to your required environment.
 For Trigger Type **Event**, the deployment will not have the **Sync & Retry** step.

-[Click Here](/processflow/deploying-and-executing-processfloww/#deploying-processflows-to-environment) for more details ProcessFlow Deployment.
+[Click Here](/processflow/deploying-and-executing-processflow/) for more details ProcessFlow Deployment.

 f) The deployed processflows with Trigger Type **EVENT** will represent with a Black Icon in the [ProcessFlow tab](/deployment/Environment-Management/#pre-requisites) in environment section.